 The term take at face value dates to the 1850s, and is a well-known idiom.
-An idiom is a figure of speech that is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal definition.
 We will examine the meaning of the phrase take at face value, where it came from and some examples of its use in sentences.

 To take at face value means to accept something as it appears, without looking for a hidden meaning or an ulterior motive.
 To take what someone says at face value means you accept the truthfulness and sincerity of the sentiment.
 Related phrases are takes at face value, took at face value, taken at face value, taking at face value.
 Originally, face value was a financial term that meant the denomination or value printed on a stock, bond, life insurance policy, legal tender or stamp.
 Face value is still used as a financial term.